IMMUNISATION IN TASMANIAN GOVERNMENT SCHOOLS

 If your child is immunised, your school will give you advice from the public health authority about whether attending school during an outbreak is safe.

-Always follow the advice from your school as it is based on expert medical advice from the DHHS.
+Always follow the advice from your school as it is based on expert medical advice from the DoH.

-The DHHS must be contacted if your child ever contracts one of the following infectious diseases:
+The DoH must be contacted if your child ever contracts one of the following infectious diseases:

 - Meningococcal disease